bcnmy/docs/docs/Account/methods/userOpMethods.md

 }

 ```
-You can use `waitForTxHash` to get the userOpHash or transactionHash, without waiting for the transaction to be mined.
+You can use `waitForTxHash` to get the transactionHash and status, without waiting for the transaction to be mined.

 ```ts